Bluegill Logo Small Bluegill

 Town of Campbell (French Island)

-USACE St. Paul District Management Documents Pertaining to Shorelands
+USACE Management Documents Pertaining to Shorelands

-1. Upper Mississippi River Master Plan (April 2022)
+2. Upper Mississippi River (UMR) Master Plan (April 2022)

-1. Includes and updates the material covered in the 2011 Land Use Allocation Plan (LUAP) as Chapter 4 and Appendix C, now called the "Land Allocation and Land Classification" (LALC).
+• The April 2022 UMR St. Paul District Master Plan includes and updates the material covered in the 2011 Land Use Allocation Plan (LUAP) as Chapter 4 and Appendix C, now called the "Land Allocation and Land Classification" (LALC).
 The shorelands are classified as "low-density recreation", except a few places like boat landings that are classified as "high density recreation".
 An online GIS map viewer application is available to display the land use classifications and land ownership.

-2. Piers and Docks Regional General Permit (December 13, 2023)
+3. Piers and Docks Regional General Permit (December 13, 2023)

 _